 One classic example of the villain is The Joker in Christopher Nolan’s The Dark Knight; everything about his character is supposed to instill within us a sense of villainy.

 This next video explores why The Joker is a perfect antagonist for Batman.
 Specifically, how the two characters mirror one another like two sides of the same coin.

 The Joker is a character who works to generate chaos in Gotham.
 His entire existence serves to juxtapose Batman, the protagonist of the story.

 Another similar example is Saruman from The Lord of the Rings, a character who impedes the Fellowship’s journey to destroy the one true ring of power.

-Although we know before this moment that Sauron is an villain, we’re not quite sure what role Saruman plays.
-But in revealing his villainous plan, we see that Saruman is the most direct character obstacle to the fellowship.
+Although we knew before this moment that Sauron was evil, we weren’t quite sure what role Saruman was going to play.
+But in revealing his villainous plan, we see that he is the most direct character-based obstacle for the Fellowship.

-Not every anti-hero has to be as sinister as Nightcrawler’s Lou Bloom though.
-Frank Abagnale (Leonardo DiCaprio) from Catch Me If You Can is a person who we sympathize with on an emotional level.
+Frank Abagnale (Leonardo DiCaprio) from Catch Me If You Can is a great example of an anti-hero — but he’s also a person who we sympathize with on an emotional level.
 This is because we’re allured by his intellect and empathetic towards the travails he endured as a child.

 These two characters operate against one another in a game of cat and mouse.
 Carl wants to believe that Frank will show virtue.
-In the script, the conflict between the two characters comes to a head.
+In the next scene, the conflict between the two characters comes to a head.

 Usually, a character confronts internal (conflict within themselves) or external (conflict with the world or other characters).
 Both are great options because internal and external conflict can energize your story.